-Ball valves (seacocks) are installed on the water intake for the livewell and raw water systems.
-The seacocks must be in the open position for these systems to work.
+Ball valves (seacocks) are installed on the water intake for both the livewell and raw water system.
+The seacock must be in the open position for these systems to work.
 When open, the handle will be parallel to the valve.
 In the closed position the handle is perpendicular to the valve (see picture below).
 World Cat recommends that the seacocks remain in the closed position when not in use, or when the boat is left unattended to prevent the vessel from taking on water due to a plumbing failure.

-CLOSED
+OPEN CLOSED